cyberbotics/webots-doc/automobile/traffic-signs-and-lights.md

 - `SpeedLimitSign`: Rectangular sign usually used for speed limits.
 - `StopSign`: Octagonal sign usually used for stop.
 - `YieldSign`: Triangular sign usually used for yield.
 - `SignPole`: Arrow shaped sign usually used to indicate a direction.
+The text and its properties ar e implemented as fields.

 A complete set of textures is available with those traffic signs and can easily be applied using the `signBoards` field.
 The signs are fully customizable as their